kshoji/Unity-MIDI-Plugin-supports/documents/MIDI-Plugin-for-Mobile-and-Desktop.md

 # How to install plugin
 1. Import the unitypackage from the Asset Store view.
+    - If the package has been updated, some older file versions are installed at `Assets/MIDI/Plugins/Android`.
+If you find them, please remove all older versions' aar files.
 1. Select the app's platform; iOS or Android. and build the sample app.
     - The sample scene is found at Assets/MIDI/Samples directory.